Mishkenot Sha'ananim: Ottoman period

 Mishkenot Sha'ananim was built by British Jewish banker and philanthropist Sir Moses Montefiore in 1860, after he acquired the land from the Governor of Jerusalem, Ahmad Agha Duzdar.
+It was built as an almshouse, paid for by the estate of an American Jewish businessman from New Orleans, Judah Touro.
+The bequest, variously reported as $50,000 or $60,000, was left in trust to Sir Moses Montefiore for the relief of the Jewish poor of Jerusalem, and an inscription on the building's façade recorded that it "was established with the money bequeathed by the benefactor Judah Touro... by Sir Moses Montefiore".
+American observers later noted that Touro's role, and that of his executor Gershom Kursheedt, had been largely forgotten in favor of Montefiore.

 On the night of 1 January 1873, Aaron Hershler was standing guard at the Montefiore Windmill, when a group of Arab Muslims from Silwan attempted to rob his family's home in Mishkenot Sha'ananim.
 Hershler took chase and was shot 12 times.
 He died in the hospital on 5 January and was buried on the Mount of Olives.
 Seventy-five years after his death, Hershler was recognized by the Israel Defense Forces as the first "national martyr" in the Jewish-Arab conflict.
 He is one of approximately three dozen Jews killed during Ottoman-ruled Palestine, who are commemorated as part of Israeli's annual Yom Hazikaron memorial day.

-It was built as an almshouse, paid for by the estate of an American Jewish businessman from New Orleans, Judah Touro.
 Since it was outside the walls and open to Bedouin raids, pillage and general banditry rampant in the region at the time, the Jews were reluctant to move in, even though the housing was luxurious compared to the derelict and overcrowded houses in the Old City.
 As an incentive, people were paid to live there, and a stone wall was built around the compound with a heavy door that was locked at night for defense.
 The name of the neighborhood was taken from the Book of Isaiah: "My people will abide in peaceful habitation, in secure dwellings and in peaceful resting places".
 It later became part of Yemin Moshe, which was established in 1892–1894.